Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 In the same way, the more testosterone you have, the greater your muscle mass and physical power.

-Our bodies require polyunsaturated fatty acids (PUFA), which are good fats.
+Our bodies require polyunsaturated fatty acids (PUFA), good fats.

 That said, these fats are easily contaminated in the body by a process called lipid peroxidation, hence forming reactive oxygen species (ROS).

-This leads to testicular tissue damage, which increases the stress hormone cortisol, which, in turn, reduces testosterone levels [4].
+A research gate study mentions that this leads to testicular tissue damage, which increases the stress hormone cortisol, reducing testosterone levels and the risk of producing free radicals that damage tissues and cells [4] [5].

 "Because of their numerous unsaturated bonds, PUFAs are highly prone to oxidation when compared to other fats, a health-destroying activity that the body generally reduces with a fat-soluble vitamin, an antioxidant called E vitamin."